-Associate Justice Anthony Kennedy was born on July 23, 1936.
-He received a B.A. from Stanford University in 1958 and graduated cum laude from Harvard Law School in 1961.
+Associate Justice Anthony McLeod Kennedy was born on July 23, 1936.
+He graduated from Stanford University in 1958 and from Harvard Law School in 1961.
 Kennedy worked in private practice in California from 1961 to 1965 and taught at the McGeorge School of Law from 1965 until 1988.
-In 1975, then-President Gerald Ford nominated Kennedy to fill a seat on the U.S. Court of Appeals for the Ninth Circuit, where he served until 1988.
-In 1987, Kennedy was the third nomination (following those of Robert Bork and Douglas Ginsburg) made by then-President Ronald Reagan to replace retiring Justice Lewis Powell, Jr. Kennedy was confirmed in February 1988 by a vote of ninety-seven to zero.
+In 1975, President Gerald Ford nominated Kennedy to fill a seat on the U.S. Court of Appeals for the 9th Circuit, where he served until 1988.
+In 1987, Kennedy’s was the third nomination (following those of Judges Robert Bork and Douglas Ginsburg) made by President Ronald Reagan to replace retiring Justice Lewis Powell Jr. Kennedy was confirmed in February 1988 by a vote of 97-0.

 Justice Clarence Thomas

-Associate Justice Clarence Thomas was born on June 23, 1948 in Pin Point, Georgia.
-Thomas considered a career in the priesthood and attended several seminaries before going to the College of the Holy Cross in Worcester, Massachusetts, from which he graduated cum laude in 1971.
+Associate Justice Clarence Thomas was born on June 23, 1948, in Pin Point, Georgia.
+Thomas considered a career in the priesthood and attended several seminaries before going to the College of the Holy Cross in Worcester, Massachusetts, from which he graduated in 1971.
 He then entered Yale Law School, graduating in 1974.
-After graduation, he took a job as an Assistant Attorney General of Missouri, and from 1976 until 1979 he worked as an attorney for Monsanto.
-In 1979, he became a Legislative Assistant for the Senate Commerce Committee; he joined the Reagan Administration in 1981, working as Assistant Secretary of Education for the Office of Civil Rights at the U.S. Department of Education and then as Chairman of the EEOC.
-In 1989, then-President George H.W.
-Bush nominated Thomas for a seat on the U.S. Court of Appeals for the D.C.
-Circuit, and he was confirmed in March 1990.
-In 1991, after Justice Thurgood Marshall announced his retirement, Bush nominated Thomas to replace him.
-In October of that year, Thomas was confirmed by the Senate by a vote of fifty-two to forty-eight.
+After graduation, he took a job as an assistant attorney general of Missouri, and from 1976 until 1979 he worked as an attorney for Monsanto.
+In 1979, he became a legislative assistant for the Senate Commerce Committee; he joined President Ronald Reagan’s administration in 1981, working as assistant secretary of education for the Office of Civil Rights at the U.S. Department of Education and then as chairman of the Equal Employment Opportunity Commission.
+In 1989, President George H.W.
+Bush nominated Thomas for a seat on the U.S. Court of Appeals for the District of Columbia Circuit, and Thomas was confirmed in March 1990.
+In 1991, after Justice Thurgood Marshall announced his retirement, Bush nominated Thomas to replace Marshall.
+In October of that year, Thomas was confirmed by the Senate by a vote of 52-48.

 Justice Ruth Bader Ginsburg

-Associate Justice Ruth Bader Ginsburg was born in Brooklyn, New York on March 15, 1933.
+Associate Justice Ruth Bader Ginsburg was born in Brooklyn, New York, on March 15, 1933.
 Ginsburg graduated from Cornell University in 1954.
-She then went on to attend Harvard Law School, becoming one of only nine women in a class of over five hundred; she later transferred to Columbia Law School, where she tied for first in her class when she graduated in 1959.
-Ginsburg was turned down for a clerkship with then-Justice Felix Frankfurter, apparently because she was a woman, but secured a clerkship with Judge Edmund Palmieri of the U.S. District Court for the Southern District of New York.
+She went on to attend Harvard Law School, becoming one of only nine women in a class of over 500; she later transferred to Columbia Law School, from which she graduated in 1959.
+Ginsburg clerked for Judge Edmund Palmieri of the U.S. District Court for the Southern District of New York.
 For three years, Ginsburg worked as a research associate and then as associate director of the Columbia Law School Project on International Procedure; she then taught at Rutgers and Columbia Law Schools from 1963 until 1972 and 1972 until 1980, respectively.
-While at Columbia, Ginsburg also served as chief litigator of the ACLU Women's Rights Project, arguing several cases before the Supreme Court.
-She was nominated by then-President Jimmy Carter to the U.S. Court of Appeals for the District of Columbia Circuit in 1980.
-She served on that court until 1993, when she was nominated by then-President Bill Clinton to the Supreme Court.
-She was confirmed by a vote of ninety-six to three, and was sworn in as the Court's second female Justice in August 1993.
+While at Columbia, Ginsburg also served as chief litigator of the Women’s Rights Project of the American Civil Liberties Union, arguing several cases before the Supreme Court.
+She was nominated by President Jimmy Carter to the U.S. Court of Appeals for the District of Columbia Circuit in 1980.
+She served on that court until 1993, when she was nominated by President Bill Clinton to the Supreme Court to replace retiring Justice Byron White.
+Ginsburg was confirmed by a vote of 96-3, and was sworn in as the court’s second female justice in August 1993.

 Justice Stephen G. Breyer

-Associate Justice Stephen G. Breyer was born on August 15, 1938.
+Associate Justice Stephen Gerald Breyer was born on August 15, 1938.
 Breyer received his undergraduate degree from Stanford University in 1959 and then attended Oxford University as a Marshall Scholar.
 He went on to attend Harvard Law School, from which he graduated in 1964.
-Following law school, Breyer clerked on the Supreme Court for Justice Arthur Goldberg; he then worked as a special assistant to the United States Attorney General for Antitrust from 1965 to 1967.
+Following law school, Breyer clerked on the Supreme Court for Justice Arthur Goldberg; he then worked as a special assistant to the United States attorney general for antitrust from 1965 to 1967.
 In 1967, Breyer became a lecturer and associate professor at Harvard Law School, where he continued teaching until 1994.
-During that time, he also served as an assistant special prosecutor on the Watergate Special Prosecution Force, and he worked as special counsel and, later, as chief counsel for the Senate Judiciary Committee.
-In 1980, then-President Jimmy Carter nominated Breyer to the U.S. Court of Appeals for the First Circuit; he was confirmed in December 1980 and became the Chief Judge in 1990.
-In 1994, then-President Bill Clinton nominated Breyer to fill the seat vacated by retiring Justice Harry Blackmun.
-By a vote of eighty-seven to nine, Breyer was confirmed in August 1994.
+During that time, he also served as an assistant special prosecutor on the Watergate Special Prosecution Force, and he worked as special counsel and later as chief counsel for the Senate Judiciary Committee.
+In 1980, President Jimmy Carter nominated Breyer to the U.S. Court of Appeals for the 1st Circuit; he was confirmed in December 1980 and became the chief judge in 1990.
+In 1994, President Bill Clinton nominated Breyer to fill the seat vacated by retiring Justice Harry Blackmun.
+By a vote of 87-9, Breyer was confirmed in August 1994.

 Justice Samuel A. Alito

-Associate Justice Samuel A. Alito, Jr. was born on April 1, 1950 in Trenton, New Jersey.
+Associate Justice Samuel Anthony Alito Jr. was born on April 1, 1950, in Trenton, New Jersey.
 Alito received his undergraduate degree from Princeton University in 1972.
 Following his graduation, Alito was commissioned to the U.S. Army Signal Corps and assigned to the Army Reserve.
 He went on to attend Yale Law School, becoming editor of the Yale Law Journal and graduating in 1975.
-Following his graduation, Alito clerked for Judge Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit and then went on to work as an Assistant U.S. Attorney for the District of New Jersey.
-In 1981, he became an Assistant to the Solicitor General, arguing twelve cases before the Supreme Court.
-He went on to serve as a Deputy Assistant to the Attorney General and later became the U.S. Attorney for the District of New Jersey.
-In February 1990, then-President George H.W.
-Bush nominated Alito to a seat on the U.S. Court of Appeals for the Third Circuit; he was confirmed unanimously in April of that year.
-In 2005, after White House Counsel Harriet Miers withdrew her nomination, then-President George W. Bush nominated Alito to fill the vacancy created by the retirement of Justice Sandra Day O'Connor.
-By a vote of fifty-eight to forty-two, the Senate confirmed Alito in January 2006.
+Following his graduation, Alito clerked for Judge Leonard Garth of the U.S. Court of Appeals for the 3rd Circuit and then went on to work as an assistant U.S. attorney for the district of New Jersey.
+In 1981, he became an assistant to the solicitor general, arguing 12 cases before the Supreme Court.
+He went on to serve as a deputy assistant to the attorney general and later became the U.S. attorney for the district of New Jersey.
+In February 1990, President George H.W.
+Bush nominated Alito to a seat on the U.S. Court of Appeals for the 3rd Circuit; he was confirmed unanimously in April of that year.
+In 2005, after White House counsel Harriet Miers withdrew her nomination, President George W. Bush nominated Alito to fill the vacancy created by the retirement of Justice Sandra Day O’Connor.
+By a vote of 58-42, the Senate confirmed Alito in January 2006.

-Associate Justice Sonia Sotomayor was born on June 25, 1954 in the Bronx, New York.
+Associate Justice Sonia Maria Sotomayor was born on June 25, 1954, in the Bronx, New York.
 Sotomayor graduated from Princeton University in 1976 and in 1979 from Yale Law School, where she was the editor of the Yale Law Review.
-Following her graduation from Yale, Sotomayor served as an assistant district attorney under Robert Morgenthau, then the District Attorney of New York County; after that, she entered private practice, working for eight years at the law firm of Pavia & Harcourt.
-In 1991, Sotomayor was nominated by then-President George H.W.
+Following her graduation from Yale, Sotomayor served as an assistant district attorney under Robert Morgenthau, then the district attorney of New York County; after that, she entered private practice, working for eight years at the law firm of Pavia & Harcourt.
+In 1991, Sotomayor was nominated by President George H.W.
 Bush to a seat on the U.S. District Court for the Southern District of New York; she was confirmed in August 1992.
-In 1997, she was nominated by then-President Bill Clinton to the United States Court of Appeals for the Second Circuit.
-She served on that court until 2009, when she was nominated by President Barack Obama to fill the Supreme Court vacancy created by the retirement of Justice David Souter.
-By a vote of sixty-eight to thirty-one, she was confirmed in August 2009 as the Court's 111th Justice, becoming the third woman "“ and the first person of Hispanic descent "“ to serve on the Court.
+In 1997, she was nominated by President Bill Clinton to the United States Court of Appeals for the 2nd Circuit.
+She served on that court until 2009, when she was nominated by President Barack Obama to fill the vacancy created by the retirement of Justice David Souter.
+By a vote of 68- 31, Sotomayor was confirmed in August 2009 as the court’s 111th justice, becoming the third woman – and the first person of Hispanic descent – to serve on the court.

 Justice Elena Kagan

-Associate Justice Elena Kagan was born on April 28, 1960 in New York City.
-Kagan graduated summa cum laude from Princeton University in 1981 and then attended Oxford University on a fellowship, receiving a Master of Philosophy in 1983.
+Associate Justice Elena Kagan was born on April 28, 1960, in New York City.
+Kagan graduated from Princeton University in 1981 and then attended Oxford University on a fellowship, receiving a Master of Philosophy in 1983.
 After graduating from Oxford, Kagan attended Harvard Law School, becoming supervisory editor of the Harvard Law Review and graduating in 1986.
-Kagan clerked for Abner Mikva on the U.S. Court of Appeals for the D.C.
-Circuit and on the Supreme Court for Justice Thurgood Marshall.
+Kagan clerked for Judge Abner Mikva on the U.S. Court of Appeals for the District of Columbia Circuit and on the Supreme Court for Justice Thurgood Marshall.
 She then entered private practice at the Washington law firm of Williams & Connolly, leaving to join the faculty of the University of Chicago Law School in 1991.
-She served as Associate White House Counsel in the Clinton Administration from 1995 until 1999 before returning to academia at Harvard Law School, where she became a full professor in 2001.
-In 2005, she became Harvard Law School's first female dean.
-In 2009, then-President-elect Barack Obama nominated her to become the first female Solicitor General of the United States; she was confirmed in March 2009.
-In May 2010, President Obama nominated Kagan to fill the vacancy created by the retirement of Justice John Paul Stevens.
-She was confirmed by the Senate by a vote of sixty-three to thirty-seven and was sworn in on August 7, 2010.
+She served as associate White House counsel in President Bill Clinton’s administration from 1995 until 1999 before returning to academia at Harvard Law School, where she became a full professor in 2001.
+In 2005, Kagan became Harvard Law School’s first female dean.
+In 2009, President Barack Obama nominated her to become the first female solicitor general of the United States; she was confirmed in March 2009.
+In May 2010, Obama nominated Kagan to replace retiring Justice John Paul Stevens.
+She was confirmed by the Senate by a vote of 63-37 and was sworn in on August 7, 2010.